babelfish-for-postgresql/babelfish_project_website/_installation/single-multiple.md

   migrated schema names (when seen from PostgreSQL) are identical to the original SQL Server schema names.
-  If you plan to ultimately migrate your application to native PostgreSQL, your SQL code will require fewer modifications.
+  If you plan to ultimately migrate your application to native PostgreSQL, your SQL code may require fewer modifications.

 - If your end goal is a complete migration to native PostgreSQL.
 Before migrating, consolidate your schemas into a single schema (`dbo`) and then migrate